Nerve Damage

 Negligence happens when someone else’s failure to exercise reasonable care causes your injury.
 You could prove negligence if you suffered nerve damage when another driver ran a red light and caused a car accident.

 Nerve damage often produces permanent symptoms.
 Coping with these symptoms can require extensive physical and occupational therapy.
-To learn about the compensation you can seek for nerve damage, contact Brannon & Brannon Personal Injury Attorneys for a free consultation.
+To learn about the compensation you can seek for nerve damage, contact Brannon & Brannon Car Accident & Personal Injury Lawyers for a free consultation.